2.2s: which employers accept them in construction, civil engineering and quantity surveying?

 - When writing about your non-industry work experience, identify the skills that are relevant to the construction industry and say how these skills will be useful to you in the role.
 For example, if you shelf-stacked at a supermarket, you would have multi-tasked when interrupted by customers with enquiries and when working on site you will need to multi-task when faced with interruptions and unexpected events

 Will a postgraduate degree cancel out a 2.2?

 This really does depend on the individual employer.
-‘We normally ask students to have a 2.1 in a relevant discipline,’ says Melissa Hopper, graduate recruitment manager at Mott MacDonald.
-‘However, if you have a 2.2 at undergraduate level but a distinction in an MSc, we would still consider you as it shows that you are able to work to a higher academic level.’
-But there is no guarantee that other employers will feel the same way.
+One or two employers have told us in the past that they might accept 2.2s if the candidate has achieved a distinction or high grade in a masters-level qualification – but this is by no means the same across all construction employers.
 Before deciding to embark on postgraduate study in an attempt to make up for your undergraduate results, contact a range of employers to get a feel for whether it is worth the expense and time.

 What if I have mitigating circumstances for my 2.2?

 If your 2.2 is due to genuine mitigating circumstances, for example bereavement or a period of illness, you can usually still apply to the employers that normally require a 2.1.
-‘We look at genuine circumstances that have prevented the students from obtaining the grade they were hoping for,’ says Melissa.
+‘We look at genuine circumstances that have prevented the students from obtaining the grade they were hoping for,’ says Melissa Hopper, graduate recruitment manager at Mott MacDonald.
 ‘Each case is looked at on an individual basis.’
 To confirm whether 2.1-seeking employers will consider your application, look at their graduate recruitment website or contact the recruitment team (via email, phone or face to face at a careers fair).
 Also read our advice on how to approach employers about mitigating circumstances and what to say.